Gordon-Magill/team_profile_generator/README.md

 ## Installation

 Run 'npm i' in the repo working directory.
-The generated html output is ./dist/index.html

 ## Usage

 Run 'node index' in the repo working directory.

+The generated html output is ./dist/index.html (prepopulated with an example file).

 Video demonstration:
 https://youtu.be/awb_wMAaNe8